 Geoff Murphy arguably helped usher in a new age of appreciation for New Zealand cinema, when he consecutively directed three classics of the Kiwi film renaissance.
-Although he styled himself as a straight-talking rebel, Murphy's gifts for action and comedy won him a wide audience, and ensured a run of work amidst the conformity of Hollywood.
+Murphy styled himself as a straight-talking rebel, Murphy's gifts for action and comedy won him a wide audience, and ensured a run of work in Hollywood.
 He showed a keen eye for capturing Kiwi culture on screen.

 Murphy was a teacher in Wellington when the film bug bit.
-After a kickstart from friend Derek Morton, he began working on unfinished short film The Magic Hammer, based on a musical Murphy had written for one of his primary school classes.
-By now he was hanging out at a local jazz club alongside a group of people "with ardent, and often misguided artistic ambitions".
+After a kick-start from friend Derek Morton, he began working on unfinished short film The Magic Hammer, based on a musical Murphy had written for one of his primary school classes.
+By now he was hanging out at a local jazz club alongside a group of people with "ardent, and often misguided artistic ambitions".
 Key among them were musician and actor Bruno Lawrence, and cinematographer Alun Bollinger.
-From the mid 60s onwards, they collaborated in varied guises on a series of short films, including The Box and Hurry Hurry Faster Faster, in which Murphy acted.
+From the mid 60s onwards, they collaborated in varied guises on a series of short films, including The Box and Hurry Hurry Faster Faster, which Murphy starred in.

-Soon Murphy, Bollinger, Bruno and their families were saving money by living communally at Waimarama, in Hawke's Bay.
+Soon Murphy, Bruno, Bollinger and their families were saving money by living communally at Waimarama, in Hawke's Bay.
 It was there that Murphy directed the half-hour long Uenuku, one of the earliest dramas made completely in te reo.
-He also honed his directing skills on several slapstick Percy The Policeman shorts.
-State television refused to show it, worried about negative portrayals of the police.
+He also honed his filmmaking skills on a series of slapstick Percy The Policeman shorts.
+State television refused to screen them, worried about showing the police in a negative light.

 Madcap TV series Blerta (1975) showcased the eclectic talents of the Blerta collective, and their robustly Kiwi sense of humour.
 Excerpts from Blerta, Percy and Dagg Day Afternoon can be seen here.
 Costa Botes writes about Blerta here.

-Showing his gift for creativity amidst adversity, Murphy headed to the West Coast to cobble together comic colonial tale Wild Man.
-At 73 minutes long, it is often regarded as his feature debut.
+Showing his gift for creativity amidst adversity, Murphy headed to the West Coast to cobble together colonial-era romp Wild Man.
+At 73 minutes long, it is sometimes regarded as his feature debut.
 The semi-improvised film was partly funded by money from the Blerta TV series.
 The budget was around $25,000, plus $30,000 more to blow the print up to 35mm.
-When Wild Man was unleashed on a double bill with Fred Dagg short Dagg Day Afternoon, audiences were enthused.
+When Wild Man was unleashed on a double bill with Murphy's Fred Dagg collaboration Dagg Day Afternoon, audiences were enthusiastic.

-Murphy's eclectic abilities helped keep the wolf from door over the years.
-He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out a homebuilt camera crane (built with Andy Grant) when they were as rare as hen's teeth.
-Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege, to co-writing Gaylene Preston's first feature Mr Wrong.
+In this early period, Murphy's eclectic skillset proved helpful to other filmmakers, and in calming his bank manager.
+He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out homebuilt camera cranes (built with Andy Grant) when they were still as rare as hen's teeth.
+Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege to co-writing Gaylene Preston's debut feature Mr Wrong.
 There were also varied acting roles — including this first episode of Pukemanu and teleplay The Pumice Land.

-After Wild Man, Geoff Murphy began developing a script called Meatballs with Ian Mune.
-A Canadian film with the same title forced a name change to Goodbye Pork Pie.
-Although Sleeping Dogs had won respectable audiences, Pork Pie marked our first local blockbuster — partly, as Murphy noted, because "it was a celebration of New Zealandness".
+After Wild Man, Geoff Murphy began developing a script called Meatballs, with Ian Mune.
+Canadian hit Meatballs forced a name change to Goodbye Pork Pie.
+Although Sleeping Dogs had won respectable audiences, Pork Pie was New Zealand's first local blockbuster — partly, as Murphy noted, because "it was a celebration of New Zealandness".
 The film mixed Mini Cooper hijinks, flawed but recognisably Kiwi characters, and a spirit of rebellion.
 Refuting claims by some that it was an attack on the police, Murphy argued that it was "more an attack on the law.
 Just about everything you want to do in this country is illegal or you need a permit to do it."

 Pork Pie sold to 32 countries, and disproved the longheld belief that Kiwi films couldn't make a profit.
-Murphy "visited almost every town the film would play in", to drum up support in advance from local cinemas and media.
-Murphy talks in this video interview about his work on Pork Pie's distribution and publicity — and that famous line of dialogue about taking the car to Invercargill.
+Murphy "visited almost every town the film would play in" before the release, to drum up support from local cinemas and media.
+He talks in this video interview about his work on Pork Pie's distribution and publicity — and that famous line of dialogue about taking the car to Invercargill.

-He followed Pork Pie with one of his favourite films: ambitious, freewheeling period Western Utu (1983).
+He followed Pork Pie with one of his personal favourites: ambitious, freewheeling period Western Utu (1983).
 The film follows Te Wheke (newcomer Anzac Wallace), a warrior seeking revenge for the massacre of his village.
 Mining action, comedy and empathy for both its Māori and Pākehā characters, it was the first historical epic directed by a local since Rudall Hayward's Rewi's Last Stand, four decades before.

 The character of Te Wheke was based on Māori leaders as varied as Te Rauparaha, Wiremu Tamihana and Te Kooti; Murphy argued that the character was "true to Māori leaders of the period and even draws on some in the present day".
 Murphy deliberately set out "to draw a parallel between the conflicts of today's New Zealand and those of the last century", telling Rolling Stone "that same violence is here today; it's just that the nature of it has changed." (he also mentioned having problems finding funders for a film about the 1981 rugby tour: "they're scared shitless of it".)